-The Wake Forest University School of Business seeks individuals who come from a wide variety of backgrounds and experiences and who have demonstrated achievement through academic success, professional experience, and community involvement.
+The Wake Forest University School of Business seeks individuals who come from a wide variety of backgrounds and experiences and have demonstrated achievement through academic success, professional experience, and community involvement.

 While an applicant’s past academic performance is important, our admissions committee bases its decisions on a combination of factors including, but not limited to, the following:

 - An applicant’s personal and professional goals and how they align with our program’s capabilities.

-- Working professionals with a minimum of two years of postgraduate, professional work experience beyond the completion of their bachelor’s degree.
-We will consider applicants who are non-traditional students who have completed their undergraduate degree as an adult with significant professional experience prior to completing their bachelor’s degree.
-Non-traditional applicants may include military officers, religious servants, etc.
+- Postgraduate, professional work experience of more than two years, beyond the completion of a bachelor’s degree.
+(We will consider applicants who are non-traditional students who have completed their undergraduate degree as an adult and have significant professional experience prior to completing their bachelor’s degree.
+Non-traditional applicants may include military officers, religious servants, etc.)

-- Applicants who have demonstrated a strong aptitude for complex quantitative analysis through previous coursework.
-Preference will be given to applicants who have taken both Calculus and Statistics, and should include coursework that covers Statistical Methods, Regression Analysis, Probability and Distribution Theory, Statistical Inference and Regression, Discrete Math, and Linear Algebra.
-(The Admissions Committee is seeking applicants who have earned a B or better in these topics)
+- Demonstrated, strong aptitude for complex quantitative analysis through previous coursework.
+Preference will be given to applicants who have taken both Calculus and Statistics.
+Other coursework should include Statistical Methods, Regression Analysis, Probability and Distribution Theory, Statistical Inference and Regression, Discrete Math, and Linear Algebra.
+(The Admissions Committee is seeking applicants who have earned a B or better in these topics.)

-- Preference given to those applicants who have experience with one or more coding languages.
-Note: students are welcome to access these skills through a number of free or low-cost online resources
+- Preference is given to applicants who have experience with one or more coding languages.
+Note: students are welcome to access these skills through a number of free or low-cost online resources.

-We require all applicants we are considering offering admission to complete an interview with a member of the Admissions Committee.
+Prior to receiving an admission decision, we require that all applicants complete an individual interview with a member of our Admissions Committee.
 Interviews are by invitation only.
-Once an application is completed, we begin reviewing your application and will contact you regarding an interview.
+Once an application is complete, it will be reviewed and we will contact you regarding an interview.

 Rolling Admissions Process